 Every action counts!
-Help UBC Okanagan conserve energy as part of BC’s Cool Campus Challenge.
+Help UBC Okanagan conserve energy as part of Cool Campus Challenge.
 Join and Take the Pledge!

-Join the Challenge!
 Take UBC Okanagan’s Cool Campus Pledge now and commit to save energy by:

-- Layering up in warmer clothes
+- Layer up in warmer clothes

-- Taking shorter showers
+- Take shorter showers

-- Washing clothes in cold water
+- Wash clothes in cold water

 These simple actions add up and can significantly reduce energy use and carbon emissions.